 Welcome to Advantage Testing.
-I trust that you are reading about us because you are as serious about education as we are.
+I trust you are reading about us because you are as serious about education as we are.
 Advantage Testing has spent over 35 years developing and refining approaches and materials for effective teaching, studying, and learning.
-In that period, we have confirmed countless times that there is no mode of instruction more powerful than one-on-one tutoring.
+In that period, we have confirmed countless times that no mode of instruction is more powerful than one-on-one tutoring.

-We believe in tutoring because it brings to the learning process an extraordinary measure of focus, vigilance, and communication.
-With its every aspect and nuance framed for the individual, this mode of teaching immerses a student in an intensive yet well-suited educational environment.
+We believe in tutoring because it brings an extraordinary measure of focus, vigilance, and communication to the learning process.
+With every aspect and nuance framed for the individual, this mode of teaching immerses a student in an intensive yet well-suited educational environment.

 If you think back to the teachers who have had the most lasting influence on you, you may recognize that they were the ones who spoke to you as an individual and challenged you.
 In so doing, such teachers inspire not only the hard work necessary to succeed but also its attendant long-term rewards of academic and personal development.

 He startled me by agreeing immediately.
-Without question or hesitation, the Chairman of one of Princeton's most renowned departments had agreed to a semester's worth of private tutoring to a 19-year-old he had only just met.
-I appreciated that this opportunity was a special one, but I did not realize how extraordinary it would prove to be.
+Without question or hesitation, the chair of one of Princeton's most renowned departments had agreed to a semester's worth of private tutoring for a 19-year-old he had only just met.
+I appreciated that this opportunity was special, but I did not realize how extraordinary it would prove to be.

 A month later, when I handed in my first assignment, I thought it was quite good.
 "This paper won't do," I was told.